HumanjavaEnterprises/node-red-contrib-nostr/README.md

 A [Node-RED](http://nodered.org) node for integrating with the Nostr protocol.
 This node allows you to connect to Nostr relays, publish events, and subscribe to events in the Nostr network.

-## ⚠️ Security Warning
+## ⚠️ Security Note

-**IMPORTANT**: When using this plugin to post to Nostr relays, you will need to provide a private key.

-**DO NOT USE YOUR MAIN NOSTR PRIVATE KEY!** Instead:
+A private key is **only required** if you want to:
+- Publish events to relays
+- Send encrypted direct messages
+- Perform any action that requires signing

+For just listening to relays or subscribing to events, **no private key is needed**.

+If you do need to publish events, follow these security guidelines:

 1. Generate a separate key pair specifically for your Node-RED automation using services like:
    - [nsec.app](https://nsec.app/)